Natural Ways to Clean a Yoga Mat| Yoga Equipment for Beginners

 9. Vinegar

 Fill a spray bottle with equal parts white vinegar and water.
 To hide the vinegar’s odor, add a few drops of your favorite essential oil.
 Give the mixture a good shake, then liberally mist the mat.
-After giving it a quick towel wipedown, let it air dry.
+After giving it a quick towel wipe down, let it air dry.

 10. Wipes